What is an example of a Lean Pull Process?

-For those of you who remember in the early 90’s, McDonald’s used to cook their burgers and place them in a heating bin.
+For those of you who remember in the early 90s, McDonald’s used to cook their burgers and place them in a heating bin.
 We would place a marker behind a batch of burgers to let everyone know when those would expire (thus becoming waste).

 In either case, they were taking a risk.
 I saw the result of that risk in the waste bin every day.
-This was the case during my 1.5 year employment at McDonalds.
+This was the case during my 1.5-year employment at McDonalds.

 Jump ahead 15 years.
-I was Muda (無駄, on'yomi reading) is a ... in a McDonald’s line during the peak of lunch and I saw that the bins were empty except for special orders.
+I was Muda (無駄, on'yomi reading) is a ...
+Learn More... in a McDonald’s line during the peak of lunch and I saw that the bins were empty except for special orders.

 I thought that maybe I had come in on the tail end of a big rush and they were trying to catch up.
-I decided to sit in the lounge where I could watch their Consists of input, value-add, and output.
-Learn More....
+I decided to sit in the lounge where I could watch their process.

 The old process included creating an Muda (無駄, on'yomi reading) is a ...
 Learn More... of burgers and storing them under a heating lamp.
 The constraint in the whole process that kept it from being “just in time” was cooking the meat.

 In this new system, that constraint is removed.

-I also remember that when you received your hamburger from the bin in the old process, the ketchup and mustard would soak into the bun, making it lose some of it’s “fullness.”
+I also remember that when you received your hamburger from the bin in the old process, the ketchup and mustard would soak into the bun, making it lose some of its “fullness.”

 In the new Pull Process, the bins for the cooked meat are referred to as the “Supermarket.”
 When the orders are placed, the meat is pulled from the Supermarket into the assembly area.
 The hamburger is assembled just in time to fulfill the order.